Karen M. Williams

-Karen McGlashan Williams (née Karen Louise McGlashan, born April 16, 1963) is a United States district judge of the United States District Court for the District of New Jersey and a former United States magistrate judge of the same court.
+Karen McGlashan Williams (née Karen Louise McGlashan, born 1963) is a United States district judge of the United States District Court for the District of New Jersey and a former United States magistrate judge of the same court.

 Early life and education

-Williams was born Karen Louise McGlashan on April 16, 1963, in Syosset, New York.
+Williams was born Karen Louise McGlashan in 1963, in Syosset, New York.
 She is the oldest of five siblings.
 Williams grew up in Freeport, New York, and graduated from Baldwin Senior High School.
 She received her Bachelor of Science from the Pennsylvania State University in 1985 and her Juris Doctor from the Temple University Beasley School of Law in 1992.

 Career

 Williams spent 17 years in private practice at Jasinski & Williams, P.C. in Atlantic City, New Jersey.

 Williams represented Atlantic City in an appeal of a decision finding that the city had violated a firefighter's First Amendment rights.
 The city disciplined him for using a racial slur against an African-American police officer.
 From 2010 to 2014, she served as an adjunct professor at Rutgers Law School-Camden.
 Since 2020, she has served as an adjunct instructor for undergraduate students at Rowan University.

 In 2002, Williams defended Atlantic City against accusations by a former city employee alleged to have been a victim of gender discrimination, sexual harassment, and retaliation.
 In 2005, Williams defended Atlantic City in a case where a former city employee alleged violations of the Americans With Disabilities Act.
 Williams argued multiple management-side cases before the National Labor Relations Board.